Black caiman: Reproduction

 At the end of the dry season, females build a nest of soil and vegetation, which is about 1.5 m across and 0.75 m wide.
 They lay up to 65 eggs (though usually somewhere between 30 and 60), which hatch in about six weeks, at the beginning of the wet season, when newly flooded marshes provide ideal habitat for the juveniles once hatched.
 The eggs are quite large, averaging 144 g in weight.
 Unguarded clutches (when the mother goes off to hunt) are readily devoured by a wide array of animals, regularly including mammals such as South American coatis (Nasua nasua) or large rodents, egg-preying snakes and birds such as herons and vultures.
 Occasionally predators are caught and killed by the mother caiman.
 Hatching is said to occur between 42 and 90 days after the eggs are laid.
 It is well documented that, as with other crocodilians, caimans frequently move their young from the nest in their mouths after hatching (whence the erroneous belief that they eat their young), and transport them to a safe pool.
 The mother will assist chirping, unhatched young to break out of the leathery eggs, by delicately breaking the eggs between her teeth.
 She will try to look after her young for several months but the baby caimans are largely independent and most do not survive to maturity.
 Baby black caimans are subject to predation even more regularly after they hatch, facing many of the same mesopredators, as well any other crocodilian (including those of their own species), large snake or large, carnivorous fish that they encounter.
 Predation is so common that black caimans count on their young to survive via safety in numbers.
-The female black caiman only breeds once every 2 to 3 years.
+The female black caiman only breeds once every 2 to 3 years, and doesn't become sexually mature until 20 years of age.
+During the dry season throughout the Black Caimans reproduction season, they will give off a sound that closely resembles like rumbling thunder in order to communicate with others.